herb-mc/extra_enchants/README.md

 *Core of the Warp* (curse) (treasure) - The power of the warp enhances your mobility and endurance, but your vitality is decreased and you randomly teleport in certain biomes

 #### Experimental
-##### *Experimental enchants are disabled normally, and can only be enabled via datapack, as they are not in a complete state.*
+##### *Experimental enchants are disabled normally, and can only be enabled via datapack.*

 *Surface Skimmer* - Allows the user to walk on water

+*Testing* - Some RNG effects become guaranteed while equipped